SapiensAnatis/LightBuilder/README.md

 Press L to open the GUI itself.
 From there you may create lights and view existing ones, in the two tabs of the window.

 Creating a light is fairly simple - but moving them requires some more control.
 To move a light, first select it in the list on the Existing Lights tab.
-To move on two axes, use the arrow keys.
+To move on two axes, use the arrow keys (either the ones at the bottom right of your keyboard, or the ones on the numpad - provided that numlock is off).
 This will allow you to achieve +/- on a flat plane.
 To move up and down use PgUp and PgDown. *All light movements are relative to the game world, not the player.*

 To clone, use the Insert key (this can be either the Ins key in the bundle of six keys to the left of the Enter & Backspace keys, or just numpad 0 with numlock off).
 You will then be asked what to name the new clone.